-The challenges faced by CCB Indonesia during 2023 are primarily economic recovery from the impact of the COVID-19 pandemic in a number of business sectors, including CCB Indonesia's customers.
-In addition, the level of competition in the banking industry is still tight and competitive, both in terms of assets and liabilities, including margin spreads.
-The Bank always sets interest rates at a competitive and reasonable level.
+The challenges faced by CCB Indonesia during 2024 are mainly the level of competition in the banking industry which is still tight and competitive, both on the asset and liability side, including margin spreads.
+The Bank continues to set interest rates at competitive and reasonable levels.

-At the end of 2023 CCB Indonesia has a network of 72 offices, consisting of 1 Head Office, 20 Branch Offices and 51 Sub-Branch Offices, spread across cities in Indonesia such as Jakarta, Bandung, Semarang, Solo, Yogyakarta, Surabaya, Denpasar Bali, Mataram Lombok, Palembang, Bandar Lampung, Batam, Pekanbaru, Pontianak,
+By the end of 2024 CCB Indonesia has a network of 73 offices, consisting of 1 Head Office, 20 Branch Offices and 52 Sub-Branch Offices, spread across cities in Indonesia such as Jakarta, Bandung, Semarang, Solo, Yogyakarta, Surabaya, Denpasar Bali, Mataram Lombok, Palembang, Bandar Lampung, Batam, Pekanbaru, Pontianak, Makassar and Pangkal Pinang.
+In 2024, CCB Indonesia opened 1 (one) new office, KCP Melinda III Hospital in Bandung.